What’s In a Name? Defining Digital Event Types

 We need to start with the umbrella term: digital experiences.
 These are what we’re creating for audiences — this is important because you should never think of a digital experience as a “one-and-done” operation.
 You need to break experiences down and plan for pre-, during and post-event stages.

 As someone who craves simplicity, I think about digital experiences in three major buckets defined by length and structure.
-These include:
+These digital event formats include:

 What Affects Digital Experience Creation

 As mentioned, these are the major buckets of event types, predominantly regulated by length.
-But there are some additional factors that can take place that can make these digital experiences look and feel different based on additional factors, which include:
+But there are some additional factors that can take place and make these digital experiences look and feel different.
+Here are examples of factors that can help you to distinguish between various types of digital events:

-• Hosting.
-This is an important consideration since it certainly changes your control over the content and agenda.
+- Hosting.
+This is an important consideration since it certainly changes the control you have over the content and agenda.
 This will also determine your costs and responsibilities when it comes to planning and promotion.

-• Funding.
+- Funding.
 Companies also need to consider who will be funding the event.
-Regarding digital experiences, the costs are no doubt far less than in-person, but this fact remains.
-There are three approaches, although they can be blended.
-Attendee-funded (charging for tickets to the event), host-funded (paid for by the entity that is running the event) or sponsor-funded.
+When it comes to digital experiences, the costs are no doubt far less than in-person — but this fact remains.
+There are three approaches, although they can be blended: attendee-funded (charging for tickets to the event), host-funded (paid for by the entity that is running the event) or sponsor-funded.

-As you can see, by starting with the event type, you are then able to add in the additional characteristics that will help to shape and form the experience.
-This by no means is a complete event brief but by using these as the cornerstone of your digital experience conversations.
+As you can see, by starting with the event type, you enable yourself to later add in further characteristics that will help to shape and form the experience.
+This by no means is a complete event brief but can serve as the cornerstone of your digital experience conversations.
 I’m getting an increasing amount of questions about the notion of hybrid events.
 But you’ll have to wait for another blog post to get my full take on how I think hybrid events will work in the short and long term.